prashant-mahanta/nodejs-course/README.md

 # nodejs-course
-This repository is for managing the course of Nodejs by Andrew Mead
+This repository is for managing the course of Node_js by Andrew Mead